gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 ## Announcements

-There is no meeting next week (week of career fair) Our next meeting is Feburary 4th 6PM @CCB347
+We just finished the entire Calculator tutorial, so go ahead and finish that at the link above.

+The next two weeks we have AirWatch and StateFarm coming for lectures, both 6PM at CCB 347

+- 2/11 AirWatch Lecture: Debugging with breakpoints and Memory debugger
+- 2/18 StateFarm Lecture: AutoLayout and Constraints

+At these events there will be awesome food!
+TINDRUM!
+Food will be available on a first come first serve basis, and there's only enough for 50 people.

+Cyall next week at 6PM @CCB 347

 Join the facebook group at https://www.facebook.com/groups/iosgatech.

 Since Spritebuilder is no longer available on the appstore and the build on the github repository doesn't compile, if you would like a working version of Spritebuilder download it [here.](https://drive.google.com/file/d/0ByZn22RdraGhcVdfaDRuRzg0Nkk/view?usp=sharing)

-If you want to catch up on Game iOS Tutorials before we get into storyboard next semester here they are:
+If you want to catch up on Game iOS Tutorials before we get into storyboard here they are:

 1. [FlappyBird](tutorials)
 2. [Game of Life](https://www.makeschool.com/tutorials/learn-spritebuilder-by-building-the-game-of-life/what-game-of-life)